How to Compare Two Websites for SEO

 What should I look for when comparing two websites for SEO?

-Focus on: title tag and meta description quality, structured data implementation, Open Graph tags, mobile friendliness, page speed (Core Web Vitals), heading structure, image alt text, and canonical tag usage.
+Focus on: title tag and meta description quality, structured data implementation, Open Graph tags, mobile friendliness, page speed (Core Web Vitals), heading structure, image alt text, canonical tag usage, internal linking depth, and content comprehensiveness.
 These are the most actionable technical factors that frequently separate ranking sites from non-ranking ones.
+Also check backlink profiles using free tools from Ahrefs or Moz for a complete picture.

 How often should I compare my site to competitors?